Walgreens The Thread

 Should you take or avoid biotin, depending on your health goals?

 It's unlikely that most healthy people would have a medical need for extra biotin.
-There's no recommended dietary allowance (RDA) since there's not enough evidence to suggest the need for a daily amount.
+There's no recommended dietary allowance (RDA) since there's not enough evidence to suggest that a daily intake is required in certain amounts.
 However, there is an adequate intake (AI) level, which is the amount assumed to ensure nutritional adequacy.
 For most men and women older than 19, the level is 30 micrograms.
 It's very rare to have a biotin deficiency, as the vitamin is found in a variety of dietary sources, such as beef liver, cooked eggs, salmon, avocados, pork, sweet potatoes, nuts and seeds.

 Explore more